ethereum/go-ethereum/README.md

   maps the hash of each account address to the SlimRLP encoding of the account data. `storage` maps the hash of each account to a map of that account's stored data.
+* **Warning**: StateUpdate is only called if Geth is running with `--snapshot=true`.
+This is the default behavior for Geth, but if you are explicitly running with `--snapshot=false` this function will not be invoked.

 #### AppendAncient
 * **Name**: AppendAncient